In Search of the Moral VoiceBy Jason Marsh | March 1, 2004 | 0 comments

 Occasionally, Briton and Leaning’s report highlights similarly heroic deeds that meant the difference between life and death.
 But for the most part, their project has focused on the significance of everyday acts of altruism in the context of war, not necessarily the heroism of moral exemplars.
 To them, when one’s sense of morality is embedded in a world of hate and murder, some of the simplest acts—sharing a glass of water or temporary shelter with the enemy, for instance—take on extraordinary significance.
 These altruistic acts enable people on the giving and the receiving ends to reclaim their humanity and moral dignity at a time when both are usually obscured by the fog of war.
 Sometimes, even doing nothing—simply not committing violent acts—can be compassionate, according to Briton and Leaning, who call such (non)actions “compassionate restraint.”

 What could motivate such acts?
 Briton and Leaning say it will take much more research on the topic before we know for sure.
-But they have identified four main factors: feelings of self-efficacy, a desire for reciprocity, a sense of group affiliation, and a wish to reclaim one’s moral identity.
+But they believe their research points to four main factors: feelings of self-efficacy, a desire for reciprocity, a sense of group affiliation, and a wish to reclaim one’s moral identity.

 1) Self-efficacy.
 Examples of self-efficacy can take different forms.
 The report quotes a Palestinian ambulance driver who said that because of his profession, he would rescue a wounded Israeli soldier, even if that soldier had killed a relative of his.
 It also cites a Christian Lebanese journalist who used his press ID to rescue Muslims from danger.
 These stories echo a point made often in psychological literature: people are more likely to try to help someone if they think they’re capable of succeeding.
 A sense of personal usefulness can trigger altruistic impulses that might otherwise remain dormant.